s-surya-s/IA-Final/README.md

 # IA-Final

-This REpo contains the final project documents of Group 2 Section 1
+This Repo contains the final project documents of Group 2 Section 1